 Alexandria: This "Odious" — he bad man?A name that has a direct, barely-hidden meaning to it.
 The first, second/third/middle/nth, last, or full name says something primal about the character.
 Often has multiple layers.
 To hide the meaning a bit, use an alternate spelling or foreign equivalent.
 Instead of writers having to make up random words or think of real names, they can use mythological names or old words.
 As an example, it is common to use for heroic characters names associated with hunting.
 So, apart from Hunter, which is a valid first and last name in English, you can use a translation to another language (Jäger, or the phonetic Yeager); the name of a predatory animal (Wolf, Hawk) or a translation of that (Wolfe, Lupin, Lupis, Wulf); or Orion, the constellation of The Hunter.
-Which is kinda cool, which is why this can double up with Awesome McCoolname.
+Which is kinda cool, which is why this can double up with Awesome Mc Cool Name.
 Often, the characters in-universe are completely unaware that a name has any meaning, and act as if the name was just like any other.
 If this is the case, the name is a sort of Unusually Uninteresting Sight.
-This can be Played for Laughs when the characters are Comically Missing the Point.
+This can be Played for Laughs when the characters are Comically Missing the Point, or alternatively, can become a Chekhov's Gun if the name turned out to be an important plot device.
 Sometimes used more subtly; the Meaningful Name only becomes obvious in hindsight, but when the clincher is revealed it's a moment of "Now how did I miss that?"
 Self-chosen names can manifest this naturally, but may make the character look arrogant if the symbolism is too blatant.
 This can be a problem with bestowed names as well; although the character didn't create it, if he accepts it without much objection, the effect is similar.
 Very common in cartoons, where the meaning is most times not hidden at all, except that the target audience may not have the vocabulary to get the joke.
 Also common in Anime, since Japanese names have a lot of obvious literal meaning to start with.
 See notes at Theme Naming.
 Real-life examples of this are often referred to as "aptronyms".
 The magazine New Scientist refers to it as "nominative determinism" in a tongue-in-cheek manner, and encourages people to send examples in.
 The proper name for this trope is "charactonym".
 This goes back to the Bible and probably turns up in the books of other religions, due to the way that names in many different cultures had significance beyond the merely cosmetic.
 When additions or alterations to names signify stronger versions of said beings, that's Tiered by Name.
-If the name is explicitly a description, it's a Name That Unfolds Like Lotus Blossom.
-If it's just the initials that are meaningful, you have a Significant Monogram.
-Compare Named After Somebody Famous, Prophetic Names, Steven Ulysses Perhero, They Call Him Sword.
+Compare Named After Somebody Famous, They Call Him "Sword".
 Contrast with Nonindicative Name.
 Also compare/contrast with Ironic Name.
-See also Names to Run Away From Really Fast, which is about names indicating being a Badass and heavily overlaps with this trope, and Punny Name, which many of these names fall into as well.
-See also Meaningful Rename, for when the name is changed to something significant after the fact.
+See also Names to Run Away from Really Fast, which is about names indicating power and villainy and heavily overlaps with this trope, and Punny Name, which many of these names fall into as well.
 Can also be related to Dead Guy Junior if the naming is intended to symbolize a deceased in-universe character's legacy in some way.

 Roy: Oh yeah.